fametrano/fametrano.github.io/_pages/bbt202102-bicocca.md

     _To be defined_
     with [Andrea Conso](https://www.linkedin.com/in/andrea-conso/)
 01. 2021-04-12 Monday 11:30-13:30
-    _The Fiscal Aspects of Crypto-Assets_
+    _The Tax Aspects of Crypto-Assets_
     with [Francesco Avella](https://www.linkedin.com/in/francesco-avella-84b1a111/)
 01. 2021-04-14 Wednesday 11:30-13:30
     _CBDC e Euro digitale_